This project has been build with a doc-as-code approach from the repository : https://github.com/fugerit-org/graalkus. |

 graalkus-aot-optimized-limit:

-image: fugeritorg/graalkus:latest-amd64native-pgo
+image: fugeritorg/graalkus:latest-native-pgo

 container_name: graalkus-aot-optimized-limit